ashishraste/CarND-LaneDetection/README.md

 5. test_videos : Sample videos to test the detection pipeline.

-6. solidWhiteRightOutput.mp4 : Annotated video output of the input video test_videos/solidWhiteRight.mp4
+6. test_videos_output : Contains annotated video outputs, having detected lane, of input videos residing in the test_videos/ directory.
-given by the detection pipeline.

-7. solidYellowLeftOutput.mp4 : Annotated video output of the input video test_videos/solidYellowLeft.mp4
-given by the detection pipeline.

-8. scripts : Sources containing the detection pipeline and some of their unit-tests.
+7. scripts : Sources containing the detection pipeline and some of their unit-tests.

+8. run_lane_detection.sh : Shell script to run the detection pipeline on the two videos inside test_videos/ directory.

+---

+#### Running the lane-detection pipeline

+Note: Below instructions are only supported for Unix shells.

+From the parent directory run the following.

+`sh run_lane_detection.sh`

+Output videos are saved inside test_videos_output/ directory.

 ---